-- Federal Pell Grant annual awards range from \$767 \$7,395.
+Federal Pell Grant annual awards range from \$767 - \$7,395.
 Award is based on financial need if you are an undergraduate enrolled for at least 1 credit and have not yet received a first bachelor's degree.
 In addition to many other requirements, you must also be a U.S. citizen or an eligible non-citizen and have a high school diploma or GED, or demonstrate the ability to benefit from the program offered.
-Dollar amounts awarded depend on your reported Cost of Attendance (COA), Estimated Family Contribution (EFC), and whether you plan to attend full-time or part-time.
-(Your EFC is derived from the information you provide on the FAFSA.
-See Expected Family Contribution (EFC) in "Section VI.
-Understanding Financial Aid Packaging.")
-Beginning in 2012-2013, the number of semesters a student can receive Pell is set to 12.
+Dollar amounts awarded depend on your reported Cost of Attendance (COA), Student Aid Index (SAI), and whether you plan to attend full-time or part-time.
+(SAI is derived from the information provided on the FAFSA).
 Pell-eligible students with a credit on the account will be issued a refund by the first day of each semester for the purchase of books.
 A notice will be sent out to all Pell-eligible students.
-To be eligible for this refund, a student must have a complete file, have successfully passed all verification items, and have aid in excess of charges. - NJ Educational Opportunity Fund (EOF) (\$1,700 for commuters and \$1,950 for on-campus residents per year) You are eligible for the EOF grant if you are a New Jersey resident, and a full-time student who has been designated through the Educational Opportunity Program at NJIT to receive funds from the New Jersey Higher Education Student Assistance Authority (HESAA) after completion of the FAFSA application and your ability to "demonstrate an educationally and economically disadvantaged background."
-This award can be used toward the payment of books, fees, room and board.
-There are also limited NJ EOF Summer Grants available.
-Contact the EOP Office at 973-596-3690 for additional information. - Graduate NJ Educational Opportunity Fund (Graduate EOF) (award can be up to, but does not exceed \$1,700 per semester) You are eligible for the Graduate EOF grant if you are a New Jersey resident, and a full-time student who has been designated through the Educational Opportunity Program at NJIT to receive funds from the New Jersey Higher Education Student Assistance Authority (HESAA) after completion of the FAFSA application and your ability to "demonstrate an educationally and economically disadvantaged background."
-Students who received EOF grants as undergraduates shall be given priority consideration for EOF graduate grants.
-This award can be used toward the payment of books, fees, room and board.
-Contact the EOP Office at 973-596-3690 for additional information.
+To be eligible for this refund, a student must have a complete file, and have aid in excess of charges.

+Federal Supplemental Educational Opportunity Grant (SEOG) (awards range from \$200 - \$1,000) You are eligible to receive the SEOG if you are a Pell-eligible, undergraduate student pursuing your first bachelor's degree, and you demonstrate "exceptional financial need," typically equated with a 0 Student Aid Index (SAI) as indicated on your FAFSA Submission Summary (FSS).
+Because funding is limited, priority is given to applicants meeting the February 15 FAFSA filing deadline.

-- New Jersey Gaining Early Awareness and Readiness for Undergraduate Programs (NJ GEAR UP) (No new applicants are currently being accepted) Given to students who have continually participated in the Gear Up Program beginning in grade 6 and ending in grade 12.
-The student would have needed to complete an application for the Gear Up scholarship application while enrolled in the Gear Up program.
-The student is notified of their eligibility for the award by the Office of the Secretary of Higher Education (OSHE).
-The student must complete the FAFSA application every year and be a New Jersey resident, enrolled in an Associate or Bachelor's degree program at New Jersey Institute of Technology.
-The student may be awarded up to the student's Cost of Attendance.
-The student can receive up to 8 semesters of funding, and the amount cannot exceed the Pell grant maximum annually.
-The student must be a United States citizen or eligible non-citizen and meet the university's Satisfactory Academic Progress standards.
-For additional information, please contact the Center for Pre-College Programs at 973-596-6445. - NJ Tuition Aid Grant (TAG) (annual awards range approximately from (\$2,716 \$12,724) You can receive the NJ TAG if you are a full-time undergraduate with financial need, do not have a first bachelor's degree, and are a legal resident of New Jersey.
+NJ Tuition Aid Grant (TAG) (annual awards range approximately from (\$2,716 - \$12,724) - You can receive the NJ TAG if you are a full-time undergraduate with financial need, do not have a first bachelor's degree, and are a legal resident of New Jersey.
 The New Jersey Higher Education Student Assistance Authority (HESAA) determines eligibility and will notify you of any awards through an electronic notice; however, before TAG can disburse, the office of SFAS must confirm your eligibility by certifying that you meet all eligibility requirements of the program.
 To be considered annually for TAG, the state must receive your processed FAFSA by the following deadline dates:

-April 15, 2023 - Renewal students - for fall and spring

-September 15, 2023 - New and non-renewal students - for fall and spring

-February 15, 2024 - New and non-renewal students, spring term only
+April 15, 2024 - Renewal students - for fall and spring September 15, 2024 - New and non-renewal students - for fall and spring February 15, 2025 - New and non-renewal students, spring term only